 There are four basic types of freight transportation available for shippers to move freight.
 They are:

-The 18-wheelers that you see on the highway are considered “ground delivery.”
+The 18-wheelers that you see on the highway and interstate every day are considered “ground delivery.”
 However, smaller “box trucks” can also be delivering freight.
-The large trucks (semis, tractor-trailers), carry all types of loads.
+The large trucks (semis and tractor-trailers), carry all types of loads.
 Typically, you’ll see refrigerated trailers (reefers) or dry vans on the highway.
-Nearly all food products are delivered in reefers, so as to prevent spoilage.
-Dry vans on the other hand are not temperature regulated and are usually delivering goods that are not impacted by temperature.
+Nearly all refrigerated food products are delivered in reefers as they help prevent spoilage through temperature control.
+Dry vans on the other hand are not temperature regulated and are usually delivering goods that do not reuqire temperature regulation.

 Freight Company Rail Transport

-Railway freight shipping is one of the cheaper options.
-Using truck carriers forces you to pay for fuel, fees, tolls, labor, and any additional associated fees.
-On the other hand, railways use intermodal services.
+Railway, or intermodal, freight shipping is one of the cheaper shipping options due to slower transit times.
+Using ground freight carriers forces you to pay for fuel, fees, tolls, labor, and any additional associated fees.
+Whereas railways use intermodal services.
 These services move hundreds of containers at a time, which greatly lowers the cost per load.
-Tour shipment is always greener with the railway.
 Trains make far fewer stops and railway shipping tends to have much more flexible rates and schedules.

-You could see that ocean freight shipping has both positives and negatives.
+Like all other shipping options, ocean freight shipping has both positives and negatives.
 When looking to ship overseas, ocean freight can often be the more affordable solution.
-However, overseas shipping tends to be a long, time-consuming process.
-Container options tend to be of three sizes.
-A 20′, 40′ standard, and 40′ high cube.
+However, overseas shipping via ocean freight tends to be a long, time-consuming process.
+Container options include three sizes.
+A 20′, 40′ standard, and a 40′ high cube.
 Do you have a load that won’t fit and needs a flat rack?
 Have no fear, FreightCenter is here to assist and find you the most cost-effective solution.

 Freight Company | FreightCenter Team Up

-You will discover many benefits when teaming up with a 3PL company.
+You will discover many benefits when teaming up with a third-party logistics (3PL) provider.
 A 3PL, such as Freight Center, assists you in receiving low shipping rates.
 We have very knowledgeable agents who can assist with shipments and any kind of questions you may have.
 You can receive fast and easy quotes online.
 You can also speak directly with an agent by phone.
-Customers can reach us at 1(800) 716-7608.
+Customers can reach us at 800.716.7608.
 Now let’s get down to the three true reasons to team with FreightCenter.

 Non-Asset Based Independent 3PL